-CAFII members pride themselves on having strong monitoring mechanisms in place, along with other processes, to ensure that the highest standards of ethical behaviour, fair treatment of consumers, and compliance with regulations-both the letter of the law as well as its spirit-are met.
+CAFII members, whether insurers or distributors, dedicate significant resources and efforts to ensuring the compliance of employees and third parties acting on their behalf, with regulations and expectations of regulatory authorities.
+Our employees and those who act on the company's behalf are certified and subject to significant training.
+There are extensive internal controls to ensure compliance with internal expectations and with regulations.
+There are strong internal monitoring mechanisms in place as well as other processes to ensure that the highest standards of ethical behaviour, fair treatment of consumers, and compliance with regulations-both the letter of the law as well as its spirit-are met.

 Recommendation #47: Place restrictions on the sale of insurance products sold on a post-claims underwriting basis by exempt sellers and/or sellers under a restricted licensing regime.
 CAFII strongly disagrees with the false assumptions and misunderstandings which underlie this recommendation; and we are therefore unequivocally opposed to it.

 Underwriting refers to determining the risk involved in offering insurance to a potential policyholder, and then determining the premium or "price" required to assume that risk.
 At the time of offering the insurance at the appropriate premium/price, there is a trade-off between the amount of information gathered, and the simplicity and consumer-friendliness of the underwriting process.
-Creditor's group insurance products attempt to simplify the process by asking limited health-related questions at the time of application and avoiding, where possible, the taking of para-medical samples; and by enrolling the customer in a group policy, of which they then become a certificate-holder rather than an individual insured.
-With some simplified issue creditor's group insurance products, health-related questions are not asked at all at the time of application, but there is full disclosure at that time with respect to the consumer's eligibility to be enrolled under the group policy and to make a claim; any limitations or exclusions on the coverage; and claims filing and adjudication procedures.
+Creditor's group insurance products attempt to simplify the process by asking limited questions and avoiding, where possible, the taking of para-medical samples; and by enrolling the customer in a group policy, of which they then become a certificate-holder.